Myx

-Myx (/ˈmɪks/, stylized as MYX or myx) is a Philippine pay TV channel based in Quezon City, owned by Creative Programs Inc., a subsidiary of ABS-CBN Corporation.
-The channel is targeted to youth audiences and primarily airs music videos.
+Myx (/ˈmɪks/, stylized as MYX or myx and pronounced as mix) is a Filipino pay television channel based in Quezon City and owned by Creative Programs, a subsidiary of ABS-CBN Corporation.
+The channel is targeted to youth audience with music video as its primary content.

-It was introduced as a programming block on free-to air television through the now-defunct television network Studio 23 in 2000, airing in early morning, afternoon and late evening time slots.
+It was introduced as a programming block on free-to air television through the now-defunct television network Studio 23 in 2000, airing in morning, afternoon and late evening time slots.
 A standalone 24-hour pay channel was introduced in 2002, and an international version of the channel was created in 2007.
-Myx is notable for showing the lyrics as the music video plays which was adapted from video karaoke, a popular pastime in Asia.
+Myx is notable for showing lyrics on music videos which was adapted from karaoke, a popular pastime in Asia.
 Since 2006, Myx has given the annual Myx Music Awards to the most influential personalities in the Philippine music industry.

 History

-Myx was first aired on November 20, 2000 on ABS-CBN's sister television network, Studio 23 (now S+A).
+Myx was launched on November 20, 2000, on ABS-CBN's sister television network, Studio 23 (then S+A and now Aliw Channel 23).
 It was intended to be the replacement of MTV Philippines.
-It aired on Studio 23 during daytime hours.
+It aired on Studio 23 before primetime and after primetime hours.
+During that time, Myx featured the widest variety of music from different genres such as pop, rock, urban, world and ethnic, and dance.

-On June 2002, ABS-CBN merged Myx on channel 23 with the then-top-rated music cable channel, VID-OK.
-The Myx name was retained but with VID-OK's style of playing music videos with lyrics.
+In June 2002, ABS-CBN merged Myx on Channel 23 with the then-top-rated music cable channel, VID-OK.
+The Myx name was retained, but with VID-OK's style of playing music videos with lyrics.

-On January 16, 2014, Myx stopped airing on Studio 23 when the channel was converted to ABS-CBN Sports and Action (S+A).
-In 2018, it was added to the ABS-CBN TV Plus digital terrestrial platform on channel 12; ABS-CBN TV Plus shut down in 2020 when the company's broadcasting franchise expired without renewal.
+On January 16, 2014, Myx stopped airing on Studio 23 when the channel was renamed to ABS-CBN Sports and Action (S+A).
+In 2018, Myx was added to the ABS-CBN TV Plus digital terrestrial platform on channel 12.
+It was later removed in 2020 due to the shutdown of ABS-CBN TV Plus, when the company's broadcasting franchise expired without renewal.

 In June 2021, Myx in the Philippines and its international version adopted a common logo, introduced internationally the year before, and merged their digital assets.

-In July 2021, as part of the partnership between ABS-CBN Entertainment and TV5/Cignal, Cignal added Myx and its sister channel Cinema One to its channel line-up as a free trial and later as "add-ons" for lower plans.
+In July 2021, Cignal TV owned by MediaQuest Holdings partnered with ABS-CBN Corporation to add Myx and its sister channel Cinema One to Cignal's channel line-up as a free trial and later as "add-ons" for lower plans.

+On September 1, 2025, the channel migrated to the 16:9 anamorphic widescreen format.
+The change allowed for a widescreen presentation, optimizing the viewing experience for viewers with compatible widescreen televisions.